Scifabric/docs.pybossa.com/docs/api/user/account.md

 It returns a JSON object with the following information:

--   **auth**: list of supported authentication methods using different social networks like Google, Facebook and Twitter.
 -   **form**: the form fields that need to be sent for signing a user.
     It contains the csrf token for validating the post, as well as an errors field in case that something is wrong.